lwsporcello/lacework-detection-efficacy/README.md

 ### lw-scan-brute
 This binary will:
   1. Get all IPs from active interfaces on the host (excludes down interfaces, loopback, ipv6)
-  2. Based on the IP(s), a list of potential hosts in the subnet is generated
+  2. Based on the IP(s), a list of potential hosts in the /24 subnet is generated
   3. Each IP in ths list is scanned for open port 22 (ssh)
-  4. One host is choosen from the list (the first host), and 10x ssh logins are attempted with invalid credentials
+  4. One host is chosen from the list (the first host), and 10x ssh logins are attempted with invalid credentials

 This binary will be executed in the background, and usually takes 1-2 minutes to complete.